 There are no new facts.
 There are no new moral perspectives on police brutality and racism.
 George Floyd was not the first such victim.
 It’s not even a new social movement; outrage against police violence, has been a persistent theme of anti-racism pretty much since the movement changed from anti-slavery to anti-racism.

-What has happened is a new level of disruptive expression of power, and more of it.
+What has happened is was the decision to try, and the result was a new level of disruptive expression of power, and more of it.